Aadniz/pineapple-passive-packet-scanner/README.md

+*Version 2.0 is out!
+It's a completely re-work, recreation from scratch*

 # Pineapple Passive Packet Scanner
 A python script for the HAK5 Pineapple (Also works on Debian based systems like kali).
 Listen to packets, and trying to get hashes without deauthentication.
 It calls aircrack commands, but automate the process